apache/pulsar/site2/website/versioned_docs/version-2.9.1/concepts-overview.md

 original_id: concepts-overview
 ---

 Pulsar is a multi-tenant, high-performance solution for server-to-server messaging.
-Pulsar was originally developed by Yahoo, it is under the stewardship of the [Apache Software Foundation](https://www.apache.org/).
+Originally developed by Yahoo, Pulsar is under the stewardship of the [Apache Software Foundation](https://www.apache.org/).

 Key features of Pulsar are listed below: